 The last issue to resolve for this project is which cam cleats or clutches to install on the cabin roof.
-Most C-22’s that I’ve seen have some combination of cam cleats, clam cleats, or clutches installed on the roof or over the edge of the roof on the top of the bulkhead.
-The problem again is, the handrails take up too much space.
+Most C-22’s that I’ve seen have some combination of cam cleats, clam cleats, or clutches installed on the roof or over the edge of the roof at the top of the bulkhead.
+The problem again is the handrails take up too much space.

 Some C-22 owners solve this problem by trimming off the last loop of the handrails.
 Without shortening the handrails, there isn’t enough room on the roof at the bulkhead to mount cam cleats or clutches and barely enough room for clam cleats, which are harder to adjust.
 But if you remove the handrails completely, you have more options.